 Exercising, eating clean, still not losing weight?
 If So, Read On….

-Fitness or wellness is a lifestyle which is to be looked at in a long-term perspective.
+Fitness is a lifestyle,and the day you design a clear marking of this thought will be the day you will look beyond diet plans and weight scales.
 Fitness is a Marathon not a sprint.
-The true essence of Healthy Living is felt by an individual when he ditches the scales, starts loving his workout and eats food to fuel the body not the mind.
+The true meaning of Healthy Living is realized by an individual when he ditches the scales, starts loving his workout, and eats food to fuel the body and not to kill time.

 Common Mistakes to blame for your frustration